rawsyntax/rawsyntax.github.com/source/_posts/2012-02-14-learn-emacs-how-to-break-bad-habits.markdown

 Don't think about fixing every bad habit immediately.
 Just note them and move on with real work.
 These also don't have to be bad habits per say.
 They can be inefficiencies as well.
-Is there a better way to do that thing you do all the time, but you've been putting of putting in the time to build it?
+Is there a better way to do that thing you do all the time, but you've been putting off putting in the time to build it?

 ### Fix One Bad Habit